fixthestatusquo/proca/README.md

 - `cp .env.example .env` and put your login + pwd
 - yarn pull folowed by the action page id as seen in the backend.
 For instance

-  `yarn pull 42`
+  `yarn widget --pull 42`

   This will create the configuration file for the widget with id `42`.

 - edit `config/42.json` to adjust the steps, configure the components, change the color, whatever)
-- `yarn start 42` runs a local server with the widget
+- `yarn widget --serve 42` runs a local server with the widget
-- `yarn build 42` generates the widget under d/{actionpage.NAME of the widget}
+- `yarn widget --build 42` generates the widget under d/{actionpage.NAME of the widget}
-- `yarn push 42` save the local config (under config) to the server
+- `yarn widget --push 42` save the local config (under config) to the server

+_ you can combine the options, eg. yarn widget --pull --build 42, process multiple ids, eg yarn widget --pull --build 42 43 1984 _

 You can find more information in this [config documentation](./docs/config.md)